This post has been updated; it was originally published 9/22/2020.

 4. Leverage Usage Data to Anticipate Change

-5. Have Controls to Limit Revenue Leakage
+5. Proactively Prevent Revenue Leakage

 Providing a service without getting paid for it is the antithesis of a usage-based billing model—or any business, for that matter.

-- Remind customers of upcoming payments
+- Reminds customers of upcoming payments

-- Highlight upcoming credit card expirations
+- Highlights upcoming credit card expirations